History of submarines: Early

 The concept of underwater transport has roots deep in antiquity.
 There are images of men using hollow sticks to breathe underwater for hunting at the temples at Thebes, and the first known military use occurred during the siege of Syracuse (415–413 BC), where divers cleared obstructions, according to the History of the Peloponnesian War.
 At the siege of Tyre (332 BC), Alexander the Great used divers, according to Aristotle.
 Later legends suggested that Alexander descended into the sea using a primitive submersible in the form of a diving bell, as depicted in a 16th-century illustration in the works of the Mughal poet Amir Khusrau.

 According to a report attributed to Tahbir al-Tayseer in Opusculum Taisnieri published in 1562:

 two Greeks submerged and surfaced in the river Tagus near the City of Toledo several times in the presence of The Holy Roman Emperor Charles V, without getting wet and with the flame they carried in their hands still alight.

 A submarine by William Bourne, in Inventions or devices, 1578.

 There were various plans for submersibles or submarines during the Middle Ages.
 In Eastern Europe the Cossack Zaporozhian Host constructed underwater skiffs for use against Turkish positions.

 The Englishman William Bourne designed a prototype submarine in 1578.
 This was to be a completely enclosed boat that could be submerged and rowed beneath the surface.
 Comprising a completely enclosed wooden vessel sheathed in waterproofed leather, it was to be submerged by using hand-operated wooden screw thread adjustable plungers pressing against flexible leather bags located at the sides to increase or decrease the volume of water to adjust the buoyancy of the craft.
-The sketch (left) suggests that the depth adjustment was utilizing a crankset projecting above the surface.
+The sketch suggests that the depth adjustment was utilizing a crankset projecting above the surface.
 There is no obvious accommodation for crew.

 In 1596 the Scottish mathematician and theologian John Napier wrote in his Secret Inventions the following: "These inventions besides devises of sayling under water with divers, other devises and strategems for harming of the enemyes by the Grace of God and worke of expert Craftsmen I hope to perform."